 The basic concepts of biology pertaining to both plants and animals are emphasized.
 The nature of science and the approach used by scientists to gather and analyze data and propose and test hypotheses are considered.
+Concurrent registration in BIO102L is required.
 (Three one-hour lectures, one three-hour laboratory.
 Does not apply to the major or minor.)

-Prerequisite(s): 1 of MAT103(Everyday Math), MAT103(Everyday Math), MPL(Math Placement Level 2)
+Prerequisite(s): 1 of MAT103(Prealgebra), MAT103(Everyday Math), MPL(Math Placement Level 2)